5-300 Use of Force

 · Unholstering or displaying a weapon when engaged with a subject or subjects (including unholstering firearms, unfolding a baton, etc.), without pointing it at a subject

-· Verbal threats to use less-lethal weapons such as chemical agents, conducted energy weapons (CEWs), 40mm launchers or remote restraint devices
+· Verbal threats to use less-lethal weapons such as chemical agents, conducted energy weapons (CEWs) or 40mm launchers

 · Less-lethal weapon pointing (when a less-lethal weapon is aimed or arced at a subject or subjects with the intent to use or imply the use of the weapon, including arcing or red-dotting of a CEW)

 · Chemical agent exposures in situations that are not civil disturbances or assemblies (in accordance with P&P 5-303), which require higher level reporting